paulipa/sico-wiki/tools/auth.md

 7. Players in fleet will pop up shortly on the fat!

 ## Scheduling fleets
 You are able to pre schedule fleets and add them to our fleet board.
 The fleet board is found on AUTH at https://auth.silentcoalition.com/optimer/.
 Please create a fleet in here whenever you plan to do a planned fleet in the future.
-You can always cancell the fleet in case you are unable to do it or if no one shows up.
+You can always cancel the fleet in case you are unable to do it or if no one shows up.

 ### To create a fleet operation:
 1. Go to https://auth.silentcoalition.com/optimer/